ouyen/qndxx-beijing/README.md

 ## Details

-1. Use selenium to log in to [Beijing Communist Youth League's Website](https://m.bjyouth.net/site/login) to get cookies.(use dddocr to recognize the captcha)
+1. ~~Use selenium to log in to [Beijing Communist Youth League's Website](https://m.bjyouth.net/site/login) to get cookies.(use dddocr to recognize the captcha)~~

+   Get cookies with requests.

 2. Use cookies to get the newest course id. (from https://m.bjyouth.net/dxx/index)
-3. Send a request to https://m.bjyouth.net/dxx/check?id=50&org_id=172442 to finish learning.
+3. Send a request to https://m.bjyouth.net/dxx/check?id=50&org_id=172442 to finish learning.(you can visit [org list](https://m.bjyouth.net/org/list) to get org_id)

 ## TODO

-1. Use requests to login.
+1. ~~Use requests to login.~~
+2. Add Multi-user support
-2. Add mail support.
+3. Add mail support.

 ## Back up plan